• Skip to primary navigation

 What is apple sponge cake?

-Apple sponge cake is a soft and fluffy sponge cake topped with juicy apples or thin slices evenly distributed in the cake.
-It is usually made with simple ingredients like sugar, eggs, and flour with added oil or sour cream.
+Apple sponge cake is a soft, fluffy cake topped with juicy apples or evenly distributed thin slices.
+It is usually made with simple ingredients like sugar, eggs, and flour, with oil or sour cream added.

-This sponge apple cake slightly resembles the Russian apple cake Sharlotka (Polish Szarlotka is another apple dessert), but there is some uniqueness about this particular recipe.
+This sponge apple cake resembles the Russian apple cake, Sharlotka (Polish Szarlotka is another apple dessert), but it has its own unique twist.

-The cake has an entirely different ratio between its sponge and apples.
+The cake has a very different ratio of sponge to apples.
 It is more like a sponge cake with apples than an apple cake.

 A single slice of apple sponge cake on a dessert plate.